openstates/openstates.org/README.md

 View Name:- `overview`

-Purpose:- Displays the status of all known data quality issues and run details for all jurisdictions in tabular format.
+Purpose:- Displays the status of all known data quality issues and run details for all jurisdictions in a tabular format.

 Helper Function:-
-1. `_get_run_status`:- This fucntion calculates the Run Status of a given jurisdiction. which returns
+1. `_get_run_status`:- This function calculates the Run Status of a given jurisdiction. which returns

     `{'count': VALUE , 'date': DATE}`